davidde/notes/GIT.md

 | remote repository      | "Pull Request on Github" |
 | upstream repository    |     /                    |

-Git commands like log and diff show their result in the less editor, which means 'q' to exit.
+Git commands like log and diff show their output in the 'less' pager, which means 'q' to exit.

 ## Basic git commands and usage, alphabetically: